 The five-year effort, funded by the National Science Foundation, will develop undergraduate AI minor and certificate programs that give students both theoretical foundations and hands-on training tailored to real-world careers.
 These new credentials are designed to be accessible to students across disciplines and institutions in the Inland Empire.

-In addition to curriculum development, the Bourns team, including co-principal investigators Yue Dong, assistant professor of computer science and engineering, and Jia Chen, an associate professor of teaching in electrical and computer engineer, will work closely with partners at Cal State San Bernardino in developing joint research projects where UCR doctoral students will mentor undergraduate students on cutting-edge AI research.
+In addition to curriculum development, the Bourns team, including co-principal investigators Yue Dong, assistant professor of computer science and engineering, and Jia Chen, an associate professor of teaching in electrical and computer engineering, will work closely with partners at Cal State San Bernardino in developing joint research projects where UCR doctoral students will mentor undergraduate students on cutting-edge AI research.

 The initiative also will help the region’s economy in ways that go beyond providing skilled graduates.
 Students also will gain valuable experience while running an AI Help Desk that will offer free or low-cost consultations to nonprofits, government agencies, and small businesses.
 The desk will serve as a problem-solving hub where students apply their AI skills to help local organizations develop data-informed strategies, tools, or systems.